IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

  * Reference window decrease and increase reduced by up to 50% when ref_wnd/mss is small.
 This reduces rate oscillations.

- * Target bitrate down adjustment when ref_wnd/mss is small is modified to only help to avoid that the data unit queue grows excessively in certain low bitrate cases.
+ * Target bitrate down adjustment when ref_wnd/mss is small is modified to avoid that the data unit queue grows excessively in certain low bitrate cases.

  * Timing set to multiples of RTTs instead of seconds.